Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: A study of the distributions

-extending our familiar $GSTZ_n$ from $1/2$ to an arbitrary real number $q$.
+extending our familiar $MRIG_n$ integral from $1/2$ to an arbitrary real number $q$.
 But the corresponding integral extending Theorem 2.2 is untractable.
-However, in a particular case, namely if $b=0$ and if the graph $G$ associated to $W$ is a tree, Proposition 6.1 below computes the integral on $C_W$ of the function (\ref{GSTZq}).
-Related distribution has been analyzed in Massam and Weso\l owski (2004).
+However, in a particular case, namely if $b=0$ and if the graph $G$ associated to $W$ is a tree, Proposition 5.1 below computes the integral on $C_W$ of the function (\ref{MRIGq}).
+A related distribution has been analyzed in Massam and Weso\l owski \cite{MASSAMW04}in connection with a multivariate version of the Matsumoto-Yor property (see e.g. Matsumoto and Yor\cite{MYOR}, Letac and Weso\l owski \cite{LETACW} and Massam and Weso\l owski \cite{MASSAMW06}).

-\item If $X$ has a density proportional to $(\ref{GSTZq})$ and if the conditional distribution of $B$ given $X$ is $N(0,M_X),$ what is the distribution of $B?$ If $q=1,$ Theorem 2.2 is helpful and gives the density of $B$ under the constraint $B_1,\ldots,B_n>0$ showing that these variables are independent and exponentially distributed.
-But even for $n=2$ we do not know the distribution of $(B_1,B_2)$ under the constraint $B_1>0,\ B_2<0.$

 \item Probabilistic interpretations of the one dimensional laws $IG$ and $RIG$ are known, as hitting time and time of last visit of an interval $[a,\infty)$ by a drifted Brownian motion $ t\mapsto mt+B(t)$ (in the respective cases $m>0$ and $m<0$).
-How to extend this to $GSTZ_n$ laws?
-A (non elementary) answer to this problem is given in Sabot and Zeng (2017).
+How to extend this to $MRIG_n$ laws?
+An answer to this problem is given in Sabot and Zeng (2017) but one may look for other interpretations.

 \end{itemize}